mrbinsk/mrbinsk.github.io/about.markdown

 I try and share my perspective judiciously and pseudonymously online, more recently on <a rel="me" href="https://infosec.exchange/@binsk">Mastodon</a>.

 See you out there!

+I'm <a rel="me" href="https://bldg7.social/@binsk">here</a> too, but not actively.
+I may yet pivot to use the custom namespace as usage of Mastodon evolves.